Wooden Floor Restoration Cost

 Oiling is another finishing technique which is used on the majority of wood flooring and costs around £18 to £23 per m².
 Wood oil is typically made from natural oils such as linseed, Danish and teak, which all provide a nice sheen.

 The great thing about oiling your wooden floor is that it provides the most natural aesthetic, which just enhances the natural beauty of your wooden floor.
-It is also very easy to repair even after it is applied, so there is no for a complete replacement for small surface scratches.
+It is also very easy to repair even after it is applied, so there is no need for a complete replacement for small surface scratches.

 In comparison to wood varnish, oil is not as robust and will, therefore, not protect the wooden floor as much.
 They are also susceptible to water damage as they are made of non-porous materials which causes liquid to leak through the floor, which can have a detrimental effect on the floor’s lifespan.